What is VAT

 GAZT Contact Information:

-GAZT has a dedicated team of VAT customer service agents is available to assist you and answer all your VAT related enquiries, through any of the following resources.
+GAZT has a dedicated team of VAT customer service agents available to assist you and answer all your VAT related inquiries, through any of the following resources.

 Call 19993 (toll-free)